alloc-init/morgana-playground/libs/pubkey/docs/concepts.md

 A `EncryptionPublicKey` is a concept of a stateful object containing cryptographic material of public key and defining methods to execute cryptographic algorithms, of particular asymmetric encryption crypto-scheme, assuming the use of the private key.

-Implementation of concept `EncryptionPublicKey` for some asymmetric encryption crypto-scheme policy `Scheme` is assumed to be done by defining partial specialization of template `public_key<Scheme>`.
+Implementation of concept `EncryptionPublicKey` for some asymmetric encryption crypto-scheme policy `SchemeType` is assumed to be done by defining partial specialization of template `public_key<SchemeType>`.

 ### Requirements ### {#encryption_pubkey_concepts_requirements}